peteroupc/html3dutil/doc/H3DU.Math.md

 ### H3DU.Math.PitchRollYaw <a id='H3DU.Math.PitchRollYaw'></a> (constant)

+<b>Deprecated: This constant's name is ambiguous between local and global rotations.
+Use <a href="H3DU.Math.md#H3DU.Math.GlobalPitchRollYaw">H3DU.Math.GlobalPitchRollYaw</a> instead.</b>

 Indicates that a rotation occurs as a pitch, then roll, then yaw (each rotation around the original axes).

 ### H3DU.Math.PitchYawRoll <a id='H3DU.Math.PitchYawRoll'></a> (constant)

+<b>Deprecated: This constant's name is ambiguous between local and global rotations.
+Use <a href="H3DU.Math.md#H3DU.Math.GlobalPitchYawRoll">H3DU.Math.GlobalPitchYawRoll</a> instead.</b>

 Indicates that a rotation occurs as a pitch, then yaw, then roll (each rotation around the original axes).

 ### H3DU.Math.RollPitchYaw <a id='H3DU.Math.RollPitchYaw'></a> (constant)

+<b>Deprecated: This constant's name is ambiguous between local and global rotations.
+Use <a href="H3DU.Math.md#H3DU.Math.GlobalRollPitchYaw">H3DU.Math.GlobalRollPitchYaw</a> instead.</b>

 Indicates that a rotation occurs as a roll, then pitch, then yaw (each rotation around the original axes).

 ### H3DU.Math.RollYawPitch <a id='H3DU.Math.RollYawPitch'></a> (constant)

+<b>Deprecated: This constant's name is ambiguous between local and global rotations.
+Use <a href="H3DU.Math.md#H3DU.Math.GlobalRollYawPitch">H3DU.Math.GlobalRollYawPitch</a> instead.</b>

 Indicates that a rotation occurs as a roll, then yaw, then pitch (each rotation around the original axes).

+### H3DU.Math.ToDegrees <a id='H3DU.Math.ToDegrees'></a> (constant)

+Closest approximation to 180 divided by pi, or the number of degrees in a radian.
+Multiply by this number to convert radians to degrees.

+### H3DU.Math.ToRadians <a id='H3DU.Math.ToRadians'></a> (constant)

+Closest approximation to pi divided by 180, or the number of radians in a degree.
+Multiply by this number to convert degrees to radians.

 ### H3DU.Math.YawPitchRoll <a id='H3DU.Math.YawPitchRoll'></a> (constant)

+<b>Deprecated: This constant's name is ambiguous between local and global rotations.
+Use <a href="H3DU.Math.md#H3DU.Math.GlobalYawPitchRoll">H3DU.Math.GlobalYawPitchRoll</a> instead.</b>

 Indicates that a rotation occurs as a yaw, then pitch, then roll (each rotation around the original axes).

 ### H3DU.Math.YawRollPitch <a id='H3DU.Math.YawRollPitch'></a> (constant)

+<b>Deprecated: This constant's name is ambiguous between local and global rotations.
+Use <a href="H3DU.Math.md#H3DU.Math.GlobalYawRollPitch">H3DU.Math.GlobalYawRollPitch</a> instead.</b>

 Indicates that a rotation occurs as a yaw, then roll, then pitch (each rotation around the original axes).